Fey Design, International Market Entry (NL & DK)

 • Geography: Germany (operations in Poland), market entry in the Netherlands (NL) and Denmark (DK)

-• Timeframe: Started in 2024 in preparation for the DTC website launch; active throughout 2025
+• Timeframe: Started in 2024 in preparation for the DTC website launch; active throughout 2025 and early 2026 (handover to new in-house Marketing Lead in Q1 2026).

 • Role & mandate: Fractional Executive / Part-time CMO, responsible for the implementation of the digitalization and internationalization strategy